HISTORY OF RIVERSIDE CHURCH OF CHRIST

 The kindergarten program was discontinued when public school kindergartens were implemented.

-Present ministries of the body include a very active youth program, a summer camp (Camp Lagniappe), an active visitation and evangelism program, Women In God’s Service Program, missionary outreach, Children’s Church, and Community Outreach Bible Studies.
+Present ministries of the body include an active youth program, an active visitation and evangelism program, women’s ministry, men’s ministry, young professionals ministry, missionary support, Children’s Church, Vacation Bible School, and community outreach Bible studies.